jquery/learn.jquery.com/page/events/event-basics.md

 });
 ```

 Consult the article on event delegation to see how to use `$.fn.on` so that
 event behaviors will be extended to new elements without having to rebind them.

 ### Inside the Event Handler Function

 Every event handling function receives an event object, which contains many
 properties and methods.
 The event object is most commonly used to prevent the
-default action of the event via the preventDefault method.
+default action of the event via the `.preventDefault()` method.
 However, the event
 object contains a number of other useful properties and methods, including:

 #### pageX, pageY